 Health insurance provides adequate health and social security in times of illness or injury as it covers the cost of risk in cases when you get sick, injured or have any other medical needs.
 Its basic characteristic is that the rights of each individual or of dependant family members are related to the application for the insurance and the payment of the appropriate contribution.
 There are two types of health insurance payments: compulsory and voluntary.

 Compulsory health insurance does not cover all the expenses that occur during treatment.
 Full coverage of costs is provided only for children, pupils and students who attend school regularly and for certain diseases and conditions.
 In other services it assures only a certain percentage of the cost.
-You can arrange your health insurance at the Department of Health Insurance of the Republic of Slovenia.
+You can arrange your health insurance at the The Health Insurance Institute of Slovenia

 Voluntary health insurance covers the difference between the full price and the part that is covered by the compulsory health insurance.
 You have to cover the insurance premium for supplementary health insurance by yourself and you can arrange your insurance at a health insurance company.